How to Start a Prop Trading Firm: Ins and Outs

 The emergence of retail prop trading

 What makes retail prop trading so attractive is that the only requirement is to pass the various challenges.
-Traders don’t have to be licensed investors or to prove themselves in any way beyond successfully passing the evaluation period.
+Traders don’t have to be licensed investors or prove themselves in any way beyond successfully passing the evaluation period.

 What may seem like a regulatory loophole has led to an entirely new business model that both traders and brokers seem to be happy to support.